big-wisdom/Endeavor/README.md

 * Tasks DONE
 * Make sure that auto scheduling works DONE
 * Get it on test flight
+  * launch the functions DONE
+  * run the app on my own phone off the emulators
   * create review test account